 Hamilton Wrongful Dismissal Lawyers

-We have been litigating critical injury cases as Hamilton wrongful dismissal lawyers for over fourteen years.
+For over 15 years Lalande & Company Lawyers have been representing critical injury victims.
 As a part of our practice, we represent many injured victims who have developed return-to-work problems, job re-entry issues, rehabilitation issues, work burnout, depression in the workplace, harassment, and discriminatory work environments.
+As a result, we have developed extensive trial experience assisting employees who have been wrongfully terminated.

 What is wrongful dismissal all about?
 Unfortunately, many people have a misconception about what wrongful dismissal and severance mean.
 To determine whether you have been terminated in an improper (or illegal) fashion, you should understand the basics of what it means to be terminated from a job in Ontario.
 A Hamilton wrongful dismissal lawyer from our firm in Hamilton can paint a clearer picture for you.